 1. INTRODUCTION

 The common bean is the third most important grain legume in the world after peanuts and soybeans (Melotto et al., 2005).
 Globally, common beans serve as a vital source of protein and micronutrients, particularly in Latin America, the Caribbean, and Sub-Saharan Africa (Mbui et al., 2025).
 The common bean is valued for its high protein content, which contributes to its status as one of the most important pulse crops globally (Celmeli et al., 2018).
 Globally, 37.8 million hectares were harvested in 2023, yielding 28.5 million tonnes and feeding 300 million people (FAOSTAT, 2025).
 In sub-Saharan Africa, it is the most important legume for consumption, rich in proteins, vitamins, carbohydrates, and minerals, which guarantees food security in the region (Michiani et al., 2019; Buruchara et al., 2011).
-In 2019 in Uganda, common bean production declined to 438,000 tons from 1,008,410 tons in 2016, yet area planted had increased to 800,000 hectares from 670,737 hectares with an average yield of 0.6 tons per hectare (UBOS, 2022; FAOSTAT, 2018).
+In 2019 in Uganda, common bean production declined to 438,000 tons from 1,008,410 tons in 2016, yet area planted has increased to 800,000 hectares from 670,737 hectares with an average yield of 0.6 tons per hectare (UBOS, 2022; FAOSTAT, 2018).
 Uganda Bureau of Statistics (UBOS) attributed this decline to reduced productivity.

 The production of common bean in sub-Saharan Africa has been threatened by some biotic and Abiotic factors (Miklas et al., 2006; Li et al., 2014).
 Root rots of common bean have been reported to cause major damage in common bean when environmental factors are favourable for the disease (Abawi & Corrales, 1990).
 Fusarium root rot of common bean was reported to be the second most prevalent root rot in Uganda after Southern blight (Paparu et al., 2018).
 In the field, it is reported to cause yield loss of up to 86% when conditions are favourable for the pathogen (Abawi & Corrales, 1990).
-Many management options have been recommended for the disease but however, the use of host plant resistance is the most effective management strategy for the disease for the poor resource-constrained farmers in Sub-Saharan Africa (CIAT, 2003).
+Many management options have been recommended for the disease however, the use of host plant resistance is the most effective management strategy for the disease for the poor resource-constrained farmers in Sub-Saharan Africa (CIAT, 2003).

-In a Survey by Paparu et al., (2018) and Erima et al., (2024), the varieties of beans grown by farmers in Uganda are susceptible to Fusarium root rot.
+In a Survey by Paparu et al., (2018) and Erima et al., (2024), the varieties of beans grown by farmers in Uganda were susceptible to Fusarium root rot.
 Therefore, there is a need to initiate programs to breed for Fusarium root rot resistance in common bean.
 However, to undertake the above activity, it is important to understand the genetic diversity and population structure of Fusarium species causing common bean root rot in Uganda.
 Several approaches have been reportedly used to study genetic diversity and population of different eukaryotic organisms.
 Zietkiewicz et al., (1994) used simple sequence repeats (SSR) and inter-simple sequence repeats (ISSR) while Puri et al., (2012) used SSR to characterize Fusarium species causing head blight in wheat.
-Fourie et al., (2011) used Restriction fragment length polymorphism (RFLP) and randomly amplified polymorphic DNA (RAPD) to characterise Fusarium species in the Fusarium oxysporum species complex.
-The major disadvantages of some of the above methods are: the low reproducibility of RAPD, the high cost of RFLP, and the need to know the flank sequences to develop SSR primers (Pradeep et al., 2002)
+Fourie et al., (2011) used Restriction fragment length polymorphism (RFLP) and randomly amplified polymorphic DNA (RAPD) to characterize Fusarium species in the Fusarium oxysporum species complex.
+The major disadvantages of some of the above methods are: the low reproducibility of RAPD, the high cost of RFLP, and the need to know the flank sequences to develop SSR primers (Pradeep et al., 2002).